jestasjovin/jestasjovin/README.md

 # Software engineering / developer

 Welcome to my GitHub profile!
-I’m **Jovin Jestas**, a passionate Full-Stack Developer with a strong foundation in building modern web and mobile applications.
-I hold a degree in **Engineering** from **UDSM** and have undergone comprehensive training at the **Denmark Technical University**.
+I’m **Jovin Jestas Kyolike**, a passionate Telecommunications engineer with a strong foundation in programming softwares such as modern web and mobile applications, machine learning and problem solving skills.
+I hold a degree in **Engineering** from **UDSM** and have undergone comprehensive training at the **Denmark Technical University** .
 My expertise spans a broad range of technologies from **Frontend Development** to **Backend Architecture**, **Cloud Solutions**, and **AI/ML** basics.
-I am committed to creating efficient, scalable, and maintainable applications, always learning and improving to stay at the forefront of technology.
+I am committed to creating efficient, scalable, and maintainable applications, always learning and ready to learn new technologies as well as improving to stay at the forefront of technology.

 ---